-BIOL 556 Pest Control and Pest Management (3:2:3)
+BIOL 556 Pest Control and Pest Management (3)

 This course deals with identification, biology, damage, and control of structural, household, and commercial pests of insect and non-insect (including vertebrates) origin.
 Pesticide classification, chemistry, mode of action and handling are studied.
-Preventive and nonchemical control methods using the Integrated Pest Management (IPM) principle are also discussed.
+Preventive and non-chemical control methods using the Integrated Pest Management (IPM) principle are also discussed.
 Standard toxicological techniques with bioassay evaluations are administered.

-BIOL 557 Behavioral Ecology (3:3:0)
+BIOL 557 Behavioral Ecology (3)

 Behavioral Ecology is designed to introduce students to animal behavior within an ecological and evolutionary context.
 The subject matter deals with ways in which an organism's behaviors are influenced by the environment, especially with regard to resource distribution.
+The course is offered regularly at ESU and occasionally at the Marine Science field station at Wallops Island, Va.
 Prerequisites: Eight credits of introductory biology.